radiantlogic-v8/documentation-new/documentation/introduction/integration.md

 ---
-title: Understanding the different layers that comprise RadiantOne Identity Data Management
+title: Understanding the different layers that comprise the global architecture
-description: Learn about the three layers that comprise the RadiantOne Identity Data Management product.
+description: The logical model for RadiantOne Identity Data Management.
 ---

 ## Integration Architecture